50 “me gusta”

 We also love just talking and sharing life experiences with others.
 We’ve lived in big cities, small towns, and in the country.
 We traveled for a few years and managed campgrounds meeting people coming from around the world to camp.
 Now we are beginning farmers.
 We’d love to share a little piece of our lives with you and learn from at the same time.

--weeding, prepping beds and planting fall gardens for family use
+-weeding, prepping beds and planting gardens for family use

 -beautifying through signs and decorative projects

-At our farm you can come help in the gardens or orchard, in the house, or with various projects around the property.
-The animals aren’t part of our volunteer work as they are our children’s business enterprises, but you can certainly spend your free time cuddling bunnies, learning to milk cows, or hanging out with the chickens and ducks if you want.
+At our farm you can come help in the gardens or pasture, in the house, or with various projects around the property.
+The animals aren’t part of our volunteer work as they are our children’s business enterprises, but you can certainly spend your free time cuddling bunnies, learning to milk cows or goats, or hanging out with the chickens and ducks, or scratching pig bellies, if you want.

 We are looking for a person or couples/families who would like to help us make our farm amazing.
 There are plenty of projects you can plug right into or we are open to new ideas also.
 Possible things you can jump in on- building cabins, digging wells and ponds, weeding garden beds, or even creating works of art to beautify an area.
 You can also help in house with regular housework, cooking and processing garden produce for storage, or making herbals.
 It really depends on what your interests and abilities are as there are so many opportunities here for you to use your special talents and gifts!